projectestac/wordpress-import-users-from-csv-with-meta/readme.txt

 5. Extra profile information (user meta)

 == Changelog ==

+= 1.11.3.4 =
+*	Bug fixed: thanks to @oldfieldmike for reporting and fixing a bug present when BuddyPress was active (https://wordpress.org/support/topic/bp_xprofile_group/#post-10265833)

+= 1.11.3.3 =
+*	Added compatibility to import levels from Indeed Ultimate Membership Pro
+*	Fixed role problems when importing

+= 1.11.3.2 =
+*	Patreon link included and some other improvements to make easier support this develop
+*	Deprecated notices included about SMTP settings in this plugin

+= 1.11.3.1 =
+*	Thanks to Sebastian Mellmann(@xenator) a bug have been solved in password management in new users

+= 1.11.3 =
+*	Thanks to @xenator you can now import users with Allow Multiple Accounts with same Mail via cron

+= 1.11.2 =
+*	Problem with WordPress default emails fixed

+= 1.11.1 =
+*	Sidebar changed
+*	Readme completed

+= 1.11 =
+*	You can now import users from the frontend using a shortcode thanks to Nelson Artz Group GmbH & Co.
+KG

+= 1.10.13 =
+*	You can now import User Groups (https://wordpress.org/plugins/user-groups/) and assign them to the users

+= 1.10.12 =
+*	You can now import WP User Groups (https://es.wordpress.org/plugins/wp-user-groups/) and assign them to the users thanks to the support of Arturas & Luis, Lda.

+= 1.10.11.1 =
+*	Debug notice shown fixed (thanks for submiting the bug @anieves (https://wordpress.org/support/topic/problem-using-wp-members-with-import-users-from-csv-2/#post-10035037)

+= 1.10.11 =
+*	Administrator are not deleted in cron task
+*	Some hashed passwords was not being imported correctly because of wp_unslash() function into wp_insert_user(), issue fixed

+= 1.10.10 =
+*	Thanks to Attainable Adventure Cruising Ltd now the system to import passwords hashed directly from the CSV has been fixed
+*	Thanks to Kevin Price-Ward and Peri Lane now the system does not include the default role when creating a new user
+*	Plugin tested up to WordPress 4.9.4

+= 1.10.9.1 =
+*	Thanks to @lucile-agence-pulsi for reporting a bug (https://wordpress.org/support/topic/show-extra-profile-fields/) now this is solved

+= 1.10.9 =
+*	Thanks to the support of Studio MiliLand (http://www.mililand.com) we can now import data to Paid Membership Pro Plugin

+= 1.10.8.2 =
+*	Thanks to @Carlos Herrera we can now import date fields from BuddyPress

+= 1.10.8.1 =
+*	Bug fixed

+= 1.10.8 =
+*	New system for include addons
+* 	You can now import data from WooCommerce Membership thanks to Lukas from Kousekmusic.cz
+*	Tested up to WordPress 4.9

+= 1.10.7.5 =
+* 	Bug solved in cron import, now mails not being sent to user who are being updated unless you activate those mails

+= 1.10.7.4 =
+* 	Plugin now remember if user has selected or not mail sending when doing a manual import, to select by default this option next time

+= 1.10.7.3 =
+* 	Some of the plugins options are disabled by default to prevent unwanted mail sending

+= 1.10.7.2 =
+* 	Improve email notification disable

+= 1.10.7.1 =
+* 	Sending mail in standard import bug solved, thanks to @manverupl for the error report.

+= 1.10.7 =
+*	New feature thanks to Todd Zaroban (@tzarob) now you can choose if override or not current roles of each user when you are updating them
+*	Problem solved in repeated email module thanks to @damienper (https://wordpress.org/support/topic/error-in-email_repeated-php/)
+* 	Problem solved in mail sending with cron thanks to @khansadi (https://wordpress.org/support/topic/no-email-is-sent-to-new-users-when-created-via-corn-import/)

+= 1.10.6.9 =
+*	Thanks to Peri Lane from Apis Productions you can now import roles from CSV.
+Read documentation to see the way to work.

+= 1.10.6.8.1 =
+*	Thanks to @fiddla for debugging all this, as update_option with a value equals to true is saved as 1 in the database, we couldn't use the ==! or === operator to see if the option was active or not.
+Sorry for so many updates those days with this problems and thanks for the debugging

+= 1.10.6.8 =
+*	Bug fixed (now yes) when moving file including date and time thanks to @fiddla

+= 1.10.6.7 =
+*	Bug fixed when moving file including date and time

+= 1.10.6.6 =
+*	Bug fixed thanks to @ov3rfly (https://wordpress.org/support/topic/wrong-path-to-users-page-after-import/)
+*	Documentation also included in home page of the plugins thanks to suggestions and threads in forum

+= 1.10.6.5 =
+*	If multisite is enabled it adds the user to the blog thanks to Rudolph Koegelenberg
+*	Tested up to 4.8

+= 1.10.6.4 =
+*	Documentation fixed: if user id is present in the CSV but not in the database, it cannot be used to create a new user

+= 1.10.6.3 =
+*	New hook added do_action('post_acui_import_single_user', $headers, $data, $user_id );

+= 1.10.6.2 =
+*	Added documentation about locale and BuddyPress Extendend Profile
+*	Header changed to avoid any problem about plugin header

+= 1.10.6.1 =
+*	Fix error in importer.php about delete users (https://wordpress.org/support/topic/wp_delete_user-undefined/#post-8925051)

+= 1.10.6 =
+*	Now you can hide the extra profile fields created with the plugin thanks to Steph O'Brien (Ruddy Good)

+= 1.10.5 =
+*	Now you can import list of elements using :: as separator and it can also be done in BuddyPress profile fields thanks to Jon Eiseman
+*	Fixes in SMTP settings
+*	SMTP settings now is a new tab

+= 1.10.4 =
+*	Now you can assign BuddyPress groups and assign roles in import thanks to TNTP (tntp.org)
+* 	Import optimization
+*	Readme fixed

+= 1.10.3.1 =
+*	Bug fixed in SMTP settings page

+= 1.10.3 =
+*	Plugin is now prepared for internacionalization using translate.wordpress.org

+= 1.10.2.2 =
+*	German translation fixed thanks to @mfgmicha
+*	locale now is considered a data from WordPress user so it won't be shown in profiles

+= 1.10.2.1 =
+*	German translation fixed thanks to @barcelo
+*	System compatibility updated

 = 1.10.2 =
 * 	New User Approve support fixed thanks to @stephanemartinw (https://wordpress.org/support/topic/new-user-approve-support/#post-8749012)